danielmwatkins/icedrift/README.md

 ## data cleaning
 Outlier detection is a common problem in data analysis and there are numerous sophisticated methods in existence.
 We focus here on outliers that are detectable by consideration of physics: time moving backwards, drifters repeating the same pattern endlessly, jumps in position that would only be possible with teleportation.
 The approach at this step is nondestructive: questionable data are flagged, not removed.
 The process is based on the data processing steps taken by Hutchings and Martini.

 `flag_duplicates` returns True if the date, latitude, or longitude are duplicated.
 It checks for duplicated pairs including nonadjacent pairs, and for repeated latitude or longitude values.
+This can be overzealous.
+For some buoys, there are obviously erroneous repeated values in one or the other coordinate, so a hard check for duplicates is needed.
+For others, repeated values at local extrema are common and likely valid.

 `check_dates` returns True if time runs backward.
 TBD: identify if time is outside the range indicated by the file.